 Geofrost's products aid in stabilization and/or waterproofing temporary excavations, specially below the groundwater table.

 We deliver temporary construction pits in a wide variety of depths and shapes, with both floating and cantilever design.
-Independent of ground conditions, Geofrost's construction pits are completely waterproof, towards an impearmable layer, a frozen bottom or a constructed bottom.
+Independent of ground conditions, Geofrost's construction pits are completely waterproof, towards an impermeable layer, a frozen bottom, or a constructed bottom.
 This provides excellent groundwater control and unaffected pore pressure for soils sensitive to settlements outside the pit.

 Bottom seal - Impermeable bottom